CybercentreCanada/assemblyline4_docs/docs/administration/signature_management.md

 # Signature Management

-The Assemblyline's signature management lets you:
+Assemblyline's signature management interface lets you:

 1. List all signatures in the system
 2. Filter and search the current set of signatures